Peter Baden-Powell, 2nd Baron Baden-Powell

 Arthur Robert Peter Baden-Powell, 2nd Baron Baden-Powell, FRSA (known as Peter; 30 October 1913 – 9 December 1962) was the son of Lieutenant-General Robert Baden-Powell, 1st Baron Baden-Powell, the founder of Scouting, and Olave St. Clair Soames.
-He served with the British South Africa Police in Southern Rhodesia, and then in the Southern Rhodesian Civil Service until the end of the Second World War, when he returned to Britain, and became a director of companies, and a Special Constable with the City of London Police.
+He served for two years in the British South Africa Police in Southern Rhodesia and then in the Southern Rhodesian Civil Service until the end of the Second World War, when he returned to Britain to assume his title and became a director of companies, and a Special Constable with the City of London Police.

 Family life and work

 He was born in England, the son of Lieutenant-General Sir Robert Baden-Powell and Olave St. Clair Soames.
-He attended Charterhouse School, Godalming, Surrey, England, like his father.
+He attended Dane Court preparatory school in Pyrford and then followed in his father's footsteps to Charterhouse School, Godalming, Surrey.
 He entered the Royal Military College, Sandhurst but did not complete the course.
 He served in the British South Africa Police (BSAP) in Southern Rhodesia from 1934 to 1937.
 He married Carine Crause Boardman (1913 – 14 May 1993), a nurse from Johannesburg, South Africa, on 3 January 1936.
-Marriage was forbidden by the BSAP terms of service, so he obtained employment in the Southern Rhodesia Native Affairs Department from 1937 to 1945.
-He had two sons and a daughter:
+Marriage was forbidden by the BSAP terms of service, so he transferred to the Southern Rhodesia Native Affairs Department in 1937.

+They had two sons and two daughters: